Russell-King/SubMonkey/README.md

 monkey.sublime and SubMonkey is made available under a [Creative Commons Attribution-Share Alike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0).

 ## Changelog(SubMonkey):

+**2015-02-13**
+- Restructured build files to cut down on clutter in interface
+- Default build is now desktop_game
+- New build system to allow choosing between Debug, Release, and various platform target builds from the command palette.
+- Created a work around for a bug caused by changes to OSX in Yosemite
+- Updated Readme to reflect new install steps and use of the build system.

 **2014-06-06**
 - Renamed to SubMonkey to comply with Package Control's suggested naming convention